ksayid/confidential-computing-education/containers.md

 # Containers

 ## Open Container Initiative (OCI)
-1. Purpose: The OCI sets open industry standards for container formats and runtimes.
+The **Open Container Initiative** (OCI) defines open industry standards for container formats and runtimes.
+Two key specifications exist:
+### Image specification
-    * Image specification: Defines how container images are packaged.
+Describes how container images are packaged, ensuring compatibility across different engines

+#### Distribution and Registry
+OCI images can be pushed to and pulled from any OCI-compliant registry (e.g., Docker Hub, GitHub Container Registry, Azure Container Registry).
+The registry stores manifests, layers, and configs in a way that respects the OCI image spec.
+When you pull an image:
+* The client (e.g., Docker CLI) fetches the image’s manifest.
+* It then downloads the layers by their hashes if they’re not already cached locally.
+* Finally, it retrieves the config JSON that details how the container should be set up at runtime

+### Runtime specification.
-    * Runtime specification: Defines how containers are started, stopped, and managed.
+Standardizes how containers are started, stopped, and managed, allowing for consistent behavior across various runtimes.
-2. Implementations:
+* *When a container is launched using an OCI-compliant runtime (like runc or crun), one of the main inputs is a file called `config.json`.
+This JSON file specifies all the low-level settings needed to run the container,  from which system calls to block (seccomp settings) to which user the container runs as.
+    * Namespaces: For example, `"namespaces": ["pid", "mount", "network"]` might indicate that the container should have separate PID, mount, and network namespaces from the host.
+    * Cgroups: Defines resource constraints (CPU, memory, etc.).
+For instance, you might set `"memory": { "limit": 536870912 }` (512 MB) to control how much RAM the container can use.
+    * Root Filesystem: Specifies the path to the container’s root filesystem bundle (the uncompressed image layers).
+For example, `"root": { "path": "/var/lib/containers/bundle/rootfs" }`.
+    * Environment Variables: A list of key-value pairs, e.g., `"env": ["PATH=/usr/local/bin:/usr/bin:/bin", "NODE_ENV=production"]`.
+* Defines how a container’s initial process is launched (PID 1 inside the container), and how signals or exit statuses are handled.
+* Outlines hooks and events for container creation, execution, pausing, resuming, and deletion.

+Several projects implement these standards:
-    * runc: Provides a low-level CLI wrapper around libcontainer to directly run OCI-compliant containers.
-Lightweight but “bare bones” compared to Docker’s API.
+* **runc**: A low-level CLI wrapper around `libcontainer` for directly running OCI-compliant containers.
+It's minimalistic—unlike Docker, it does not provide a rich API.
-    * containerd: Added support for OCI-compliant images, converting Docker images to OCI bundles under the hood.
+* **containerd**: Supports OCI-compliant images.
+Under the hood, it converts Docker images into OCI bundles, bridging Docker's API calls with lower-level container operations.
+As an OCI-compliant engine, containerd pulls, caches, and stores images in its content store.
+This store is keyed by the layer hashes (digests).
+When you run `containerd pull <image>`, it retrieves the manifest, layers, and config—verifying all hashes—then makes them available to runtimes like `runc`.

 ## Linux Kernel Features Underlying Containers
+Containers rely on foundational Linux kernel capabilities to provide isolation and resource management.

 ### Namespaces
-* Goal: Provide isolation of resources so that each container sees only its own environment.
+Linux namespaces isolate resources at the kernel level, ensuring each container perceives only its own "private" environment.
+The major namespaces involved are:
-* Types of Namespaces (seven total; cgroups is separate):
-    * mnt – Isolates mount points/filesystems.
+* **mnt**: Isolates mount points and filesystems.
-    * pid – Provides independent process IDs (PID 1 inside the container).
+* **pid**: Gives processes inside the container their own PID space (with PID 1 inside the container).
-    * ipc – Separates inter-process communication (shared memory, semaphores).
-    * user – Separates user IDs and privileges across containers.
+* **ipc**: Separates inter-process communication, including shared memory and semaphores.
+* **user**: Divides user IDs and privileges, ensuring a container’s root user is not root on the host.
-    * net – Virtualizes network stack (e.g., multiple lo interfaces).
+* **net**: Virtualizes the network stack (e.g., each container can have its own loopback interface).
-    * uts – Splits host and domain name (UNIX time sharing).
+* **uts**: Splits the hostname and domain name (UNIX time sharing).
-    * cgroups – Often listed separately; manages resource usage limits.
+* **cgroups**: Typically listed separately; manages resource usage constraints.

 ### Control Groups (cgroups)
 * Purpose: Group-level resource allocation, limiting, prioritization, accounting, and process control.